eProsima/Fast-DDS-docs/docs/02-formalia/titlepage.rst

 Main Features
 ^^^^^^^^^^^^^

-* **Two API Layers.** *eProsima Fast DDS* comprises a high-level publisher-subscriber layer focused on usability and a lower-level RTPS layer that provides finer access to the RTPS protocol.
+* **Two API Layers.** *eProsima Fast DDS* comprises a high-level DDS compliant layer focused on usability and a lower-level RTPS compliant layer that provides finer access to the RTPS protocol.

 * **Real-Time behaviour.** *eProsima Fast DDS* can be configured to offer real-time features, guaranteeing responses within specified time constrains.